Bumber64/dfhack/docs/plugins/regrass.rst

 Troubleshooting
 ---------------

-``debugfilter set Debug regrass log`` can be used to figure out why regrass is failing on a tile.
+Use ``debugfilter set Debug regrass log`` (or ``debugfilter set Trace regrass log`` for more detail) to figure out why regrass is failing on a tile.
 (Avoid regrassing large parts of the map with this enabled, as it will make the game unresponsive and flood the console for several minutes!)

 Disable with ``debugfilter set Info regrass log``.